cometbft/cometbft/docs/references/config/config.toml.md

 |                     | `true`  |

-When this setting is `true`, the ABCI application has to implement a query that will allow the ABCI application to keep the connection or drop it.
+When this setting is `true`, the ABCI application has to implement a query that will allow the connection to be kept of or dropped.

-This feature is likely to be deprecated
+This feature will likely be deprecated.

 ## RPC Server
 These configuration options change the behaviour of the built-in RPC server.

+The RPC server is exposed without any kind of security control or authentication.
+Do NOT expose this server on the public Internet without appropriate precautions.
+Make sure it is secured, load-balanced, etc.

 ### rpc.laddr
 TCP or UNIX socket address for the RPC server to listen on.